appijumbo/Preparing-a-laptop-for-international-charity-donation/README.md

 Switched to Linux Mint with ethernet cable (now functioning) and installed the BCM4311 drivers
   <img src="Wiping_and_installing_notes_5.png" width="800">

   <img src="pic6.jpg" width="800">

-  ### Installed software packages
+  # Installed software packages

+  Added much software and offical ppas for
+   * LibreOffice, themes etc.
+   * GIMP plugins
-  Added offical ppas for LibreOffice, themes etc. Also GIMP plugins , added Blender and other tools.
+   * Blender and other tools.

-  Created a simple text document user could read so that hopefully they could make use of the machine.
+  # Clean laptop and make as customer happy as possble

+  ### Cleaned machine

+  I finished by physically cleaning the laptop including using acetone to remove Microsoft labels and dirt and such.
   I discovered the machine was for a 17 year old whos parents were not able to buy a computer .For him it was his 'new' computer for Christmas, so I put extra effort into polishing it up especially as I wasn't sure about his internet access.

-  ### Cleaned machine and provided extra eternal storage
+  ### Make as customer happy as possble

+  * Created a simple text document user could read so that hopefully they could make use of the machine.

-  I finished by physically cleaning the laptop including using acetone to remove Microsoft labels and dirt and such.
-I also provided a 16GB USB stick in to give some external capacity to backup files.
+  * Added a new 16GB USB stick in to give some external capacity to backup files.

   I'm pleased to say the Laptop did look good and worked well, before passing it to the person who was going to deliver it to the young man :)